 - Think about everything you have to do.
 Start with the end in mind, especially for Thanksgiving Day.
 Start with your desired serving time and work backwards on everything that has to be done and the time it is done.
 Check off as you go.

-- Example – I aim to serve dinner between 5:00 – 5:30, so I pull the bird from the refrigerator at 12:00 noon, rub it with herb butter around 1:00 and plan to roast it starting around 2:00 (for a 10-12 pound bird).
+- Example - I aim to serve dinner between 5:00 - 5:30, so I pull the bird from the refrigerator at 12:00 noon, rub it with herb butter around 1:00 and plan to roast it starting around 2:00 (for a 10-12 pound bird), let it rest covered with foil to reabsorb the juices, then carve.
 Adjust your timing as needed.

 - Clean out your refrigerator so you have room for all of the groceries and the turkey

 - Clean your ovens.
 Most have a self-cleaning cycle.
 Wipe out any residue afterwards.